← Back to Blog

 Step 1: Choose Your Platform

-Here's a WhatsApp mockup example:
+Here's a WhatsApp mockup showing how a simple conversation might look:

 WhatsApp Direct Message